AdamFermier/wfotf/content/project-definition/academic-collaborators/_index.md

 ---
-title: Academic Collaborators
+title: Our Academic Partners
 weight: 1
-chapter: true
+chapter: false
 ---

-# Academic Institutions Engaged

-Currently there are three institions involved in this collaboration they include:
+Currently there are three institions involved in this Tier 1 collaboration they include:

 - Univerisy of Maryland
 - Purdue